Azure/opendigitaltwins-tools/SmartPlaces.Facilities/lib/OntologyMapper.Mapped/README.md

 ### Usage Instructions

 The `MappedOntologyMappingLoader` class enables loading of one of the above listed.
 An instance of such a loader is passed as input when constructing an `IOntologyMappingManager` instance, from which the mappings can subsequently be read.
-When instantiating this class, specify the full path of the resource to be loaded. in dot notation, i.e.:
+When instantiating this class, specify the full path of the resource to be loaded in dot notation, i.e.:

 ``` csharp
 var loader = new MappedOntologyMappingLoader(logger, "Mappings.v0.BrickRec.mapped_json_v0_dtdlv2_Brick_1_3-REC_4_0.json");